dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/miscellaneous.md

 - Negative numbers are used as temporary key values; this is not required, but is a common convention to prevent key clashes.
 - The `Post.BlogId` FK property is assigned the same negative value as the PK of the associated blog.
-- The PK values are marked as temporary by setting <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry.IsTemporary%2A> after each entity is tracked.
+- The PK values are marked as temporary by setting <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry.IsTemporary*> after each entity is tracked.
 This is necessary because any key value supplied by the application is assumed to be a real key value.

 Looking at the [change tracker debug view](xref:core/change-tracking/debug-views) before calling SaveChanges shows that the PK values are marked as temporary and posts are associated with the correct blogs, including fixup of navigations: